amineraboun/STI_FX_Intervention/book/docs/index.md

 - General useful resource: the IMF Glossary [link](https://www.imf.org/en/About/Glossary)

 ## Misc
-We are grateful to **Thomas Schmelzer**, a colleague at ADIA Quant team, for his suggestion of using a Jupyter book for building our website.
+We are grateful to **[Thomas Schmelzer](https://twitter.com/Thomster78)**, a colleague at ADIA's Quant team, for his suggestion of using a Jupyter book for building our website.